Chavis has big hit, Contreras solid as Pirates top Reds 4-2

 With one out in the sixth inning, Ke’Bryan Hayes came up with a one-out infield hit and Bryan Reynolds was hit on his left foot by a pitch.
 Reynolds stayed in the game and scored when Chavis drilled a line drive to left-center that one-hopped the wall for a 3-1 Pittsburgh lead.

+The Pirates had gone 14 innings without scoring a run, including Wednesday’s 16-0 loss to the Yankees.

+“We bounce back really well,” Shelton said.
+“I’d like not to have to.
+We have a resilient bunch.”

-Donovan Solano matched Castillo with a drive to virtually the same spot leading off the bottom of the fifth, his first homer since coming off the injured list on June 21.
+Donovan Solano matched Castillo with a drive to left-center leading off the bottom of the fifth, his first homer since coming off the injured list on June 21.

 TRAINER’S ROOM

-Reds: RHP Luis Cessa left the game with an apparent injury while pitching to Reynolds in the seventh inning. … C Tyler Stephenson (broken right thumb) was scheduled to catch Thursday and be the designated hitter on Friday for Triple-A Louisville before possibly being activated on Saturday, manager David Bell said. … RHP Alexis Diaz (right bicep) could be activated Friday, Bell said.
+Reds: RHP Luis Cessa left the game with an undisclosed injury while pitching to Reynolds in the seventh inning.
+He was placed on the 15-day IL between games. … C Tyler Stephenson (broken right thumb) was scheduled to catch Thursday and be the designated hitter on Friday for Triple-A Louisville before possibly being activated on Saturday, manager David Bell said. … RHP Alexis Diaz (right bicep) could be activated Friday, Bell said.

 UP NEXT

-Pirates: After a one-day stop in Cincinnati for Thursday’s doubleheader, Pittsburgh heads to Milwaukee, where RHP JT Brubaker (2-7, 4.28 ERA) will take the mound to begin a three-game series.
+Pirates: After a one-day stop in Cincinnati for Thursday’s doubleheader, Pittsburgh heads to Milwaukee, where RHP JT Brubaker (2-7, 4.28 ERA) will take the mound to begin a three-game series on Friday.

-Reds: RHP Luis Castillo (3-4, 3.09) takes the mound in the opener of a three-game series against Tampa Bay.
+Reds: RHP Luis Castillo (3-4, 3.09) takes the mound in the opener of a three-game series against Tampa Bay on Friday.